Otogi Matsuri: Dark Offering: Plot

 The series follows Yousuke Suruga, a high school student, whose body has been merged with the Bow of Suzaku, a legendary weapon, for breaking an ancient Shinto shrine.
 To save himself and his hometown he uses the Bow of Suzaku against demons.

 Characters

 Suruga Yousuke - is the main character of the story and wielder of bow of suzaku.
 He unknowingly sacrificed his future for the bow therefore he has only one year to live.

 Yomogi Inaba - is the female lead who can see sprits and is protected by the fox sprits.

 Manga

 Otogi Matsuri: Dark Offering written and illustrated by Junya Inoue.
 It has been serialized by Wani Books in Comic Gum from 2002.
 The individual chapters were collected in 12 tankōbon volumes which were released from December, 2002 to September 23, 2008.
 The series is licensed in North America by Central Park Media, which released its first tankōbon volume on September 1, 2007.
-The manga is licensed in France by Doki-Doki, which released the first tankōbon volume on October 11, 2006.
+They released three volumes before going defunct.
+The manga is licensed in France by Doki-Doki, which released the first tankōbon volume on October 11, 2006, and the last on September 16, 2009.